kanje/my-swe-principles/README.md

 - Mistakes in software architecture are the hardest and most costly ones to fix.
 - There is no one-size-fits-all architecture.
 Each approach has its trade-offs.
-  Choose wisely.
-Make an informed decision.
 - Make evolutionary architectures with low coupling and high cohesion.
 - Postpone important (potentially irreversible) decisions to the latest point possible, when there is more information to make a better choice.
 Or make such things reversible by e.g. abstracting them away behind an interface.
 - Set up a theory of operation.
 Describe how a software system should work, what are the invariants, what is the data flow etc.
-- All abstractions are wrong.
-Some of them are useful.
-Make sure you have the useful ones and that they do not leak much.
-- Use proper data structures and algorithms.
-This will make the system perform well.
-Do not prematurely (micro-) optimise for performance.
-Readability is more important.
 - Do a prototype to show a feasibility of an architecture.
 Then throw it away.
   Never promote a prototype to the final solution.
 - Separate concerns.
-Never mix business logic with UI, data access layer etc.
+Never mix business logic, UI, data access layer etc.
-- Identify and extract reusable (possibly, domain specific) code to libraries.
-  Make it building blocks your business logic is based upon.
-Let different development teams concentrate on adding business value, not reimplementing the common things.
 - Fail fast.
 Do not let the system run in an inconsistent state.
 - Single-threaded event loop based applications usually work well and are easy to reason about.

+## Reusable Code

+Identify and extract reusable code to libraries.

+- Let different development teams concentrate on adding business value, not reimplementing the common things over and over again.
+- Provide domain types -- small, robust and tested vocabulary types to base the the business logic upon.
+- Standardise and reuse infrastructure code like IPC, monitoring or application lifecycle management.
+- Support architecture decisions with various primitives (building blocks).
+It should be easy for developers to stay in line with the defined architecture.

+## Performance

+Do not prematurely (micro-) optimise for performance.

+- Functionality and code readability are usually more important.
+- Use proper data structures and algorithms.
+This is what affects the system performance the most.
+- Do not do obviously inefficient things, e.g. do not do unnecessary copies.
+- Optimise based on profiling results.